 Ongoing series programming

 Writers House programming depends in part on the energy and hard work of writing activists who manage ongoing series.
 Graduate students in the English Department organize "Emergency," a series that showcases young and emerging poets.
-An undergraduate curator heads up "KWH Art," a project that explores the relationships between the visual and literary arts.
+An undergraduate curator heads the "Brodsky Gallery," a project that explores the relationships between the visual and literary arts.
 Our Faculty Director Al Filreis invites three eminent writers each spring for the Kelly Writers House Fellows Program, a unique opportunity for Penn students and others to interact with famous authors in our intimate setting.
-We chronicle much of this activity as possible on our website.
+We chronicle as much of this activity as possible on our website.
 Follow links below to find photos, digital sound files, event descriptions, as well as news about upcoming events.

 Alumni Visitors Series

-A number of accomplished alumni -- poets, fiction writers, editors, screenwriters, and journalists -- generously lend their wisdom and experience to Penn's current students each semester.
+A number of accomplished alumni—poets, fiction writers, editors, screenwriters, and journalists—generously lend their wisdom and experience to Penn's current students each semester.
 These illustrious graduates visit the Writers House to do readings, run workshops, and lead discussions about everything from children's books to contemporary screenwriting.
 Alumni also work with students after they've left campus, providing advice and guidance to like-minded students via connections we've forged through Writers House.

 Bok Visiting Writers Series